 - Dress code: No shorts, t-shirts, or flip-flops for women or men, and no sandals for men.
 Note: according to Cabaret Tropicana's website, dress should be formal and elegant.

 - shore excursion to Cabaret Tropicana will be approximately 3 hours, so be sure to choose loose-fitting clothing made of lightweight fabrics so you’ll be comfortable indoors or out.

 - If you plan to take photos during the show, there’s a charge for that: recently noted as being 5 CUC (Cuban Convertible Pesos) or equally $5 US

-- This shore excursion is also OFAC compliant, so be sure to jot down your visit towards your certification under the People-to-People Program.
-Learn more about OFAC and the People-to-People Program by reading: Cruising to Cuba: What You Should Know.
+- This shore excursion is also group people-to-people OFAC compliant*, so be sure to jot down your visit details and experiences.
+Learn more about Norwegian's OFAC-compliant Cuba cruises and shore excursions by reading: Cruising to Cuba: What You Should Know.